johnMcFadyen/vdc/best-practices-vdc.md

  - Implementing shared or centralized security and access requirements across workloads
  - Mixing DevOps and Centralized IT appropriately for a large enterprise

-As it will be discussed more in this and subsequent articles; the key that unlocks the vDC is a centralized topology (hub and spokes) with a mix of Azure features: Azure VNet, NSG, UDR, VNet peering, and Azure Identity (with Role Base Access Control and policy).
+As it will be discussed more in this and subsequent articles, the key that unlocks the vDC is a centralized topology (hub and spokes) with a mix of Azure features: Azure VNet, NSG, UDR, VNet peering, and Azure Identity with Role Base Access Control.

 ##Who Needs a Virtual Data Center?
 Any Azure customer that needs to move in excess of two to three workloads into Azure can benefit from thinking about common resources to be utilized.
 Given sufficient size, even single applications can benefit from using the patterns and components used to build a vDC.